Alan Turing

 IQ 185

-II - Alan Turing IQ and his life
+II - Alan Turing's Intelligence and Life

-1. Alan Turing Education Background
+1. Alan Turing's Education Background

 Alan Turing slate statue.

-2. Alan Turing IQ and his Career
+2. Alan Turing IQ's Intelligence and Career

 a.
 Cryptanalysis and Early Computers